Florence Craye: Types of Ethical Theory

 When Florence Craye is first engaged to Bertie Wooster in the short story "Jeeves Takes Charge", she has him read a difficult book called Types of Ethical Theory.
 This is a real 1885 book written by philosopher James Martineau, published in two volumes.
 Bertie provides two abstruse quotes from the book, with only a few slight changes (mostly in punctuation) from Martineau's text.
 First, in "Jeeves Takes Charge", Bertie provides the following quote, nearly identical to a passage in the second volume of Types of Ethical Theory:

 "The postulate or common understanding involved in speech is certainly co-extensive, in the obligation it carries, with the social organism of which language is the instrument, and the ends of which it is an effort to subserve."

 Bertie uses this quote to illustrate Florence's intellectual and domineering nature, since she is apparently compelling him to read this work to make him more scholarly like her and expects him to finish this book within a week.
 In the same short story, Bertie provides the following quote, which is nearly identical to a different passage in the first volume of Types of Ethical Theory, as another jarring example of the book's content which ultimately drives him away from Florence, and repeats this second quote in Joy in the Morning:

 "Of the two antithetic terms in the Greek philosophy one only was real and selfsubsisting; that is to say, Ideal Thought as opposed to that which it has to penetrate and mould.
 The other, corresponding to our Nature, was in itself phenomenal, unreal, without any permanent footing, having no predicates that held true for two moments together; in short, redeemed from negation only by including indwelling realities appearing through."

 After repeating this quote, Bertie says to the reader, "Right.
 You will have got the idea, and will, I think, be able to understand why the sight of her made me give at the knees somewhat."

-It is notable that Bertie quotes from both volumes of Martineau's Types of Ethical Theory, as Bertie only mentions receiving one book from Florence.